weissec/Winset/README.md

 Specify different output format: .\Winset.ps1 -OutputFormat CSV Run extended checks: .\Winset.ps1 -Full
 ```
+> [!TIP]

-**Execution Policy:** when downloaded from Github directly, it is likely that the script will trigger an execution policy error (based on system settings).
+> **Execution Policy:** when downloaded from Github directly, it is likely that the script will trigger an execution policy error (based on system settings).
 As a potential bypass, try copy the raw code from the script and paste in a newly created .PS1 file created on the target device.

 ### Batch Version:
 - Retrieves the following: